May 12th to 19th, 2025 (SOLD OUT)

 Brasserie RS – Located in the charming town of Eguisheim, this is the smallest brewery we will visit.
 Owner Sébastien goes full DIY, reflected in his hands-on approach not only to brewing but also serving his beers personally.

-Le Brasseur du Pape – Around the corner from Brasserie RS is a great brewery founded by an American-French couple living in Eguisheim.
+Le Brasseur du Pape – One of our favorite French breweries founded by an American-French couple living in Eguisheim.
 Brewer Timothy and his wife Hélène eagerly welcome visitors to the brewery located on a historic property—a great place to enjoy the beer.

 Bar Saint Ulrich, Ribeauvillé